 Indie Editing for Indie Authors

-Story Taming is a unique developmental editing service designed for indie authors on a budget by an indie author on a budget.
-My goal is to help you take your unruly project by the reins and point it squarely in the direction you envisioned.
+Story Taming is a unique developmental and editing service designed for indie authors on a budget by an indie author on a budget.
+My goal is to help you take your unruly project by the reins and point it squarely in the direction you envision.

 I do this by carefully reading your manuscript and leaving Reader Reaction Notes as I go, showing you how readers might respond to the way your story unfolds.
 Afterward, I compile these notes into a 3-5 page analysis focused on story-based solutions you can implement with the least amount of revisions.

 Story Taming is a big picture approach that focuses on the key elements of compelling storytelling: plot, pacing, characters, dialogue, setting, theme, and structure.
-Although a modest effort will be made to catch glaring errors in spelling and grammar, Story Taming is not proofreading or line editing, and I strongly encourage my clients to hire a specialist in that field (or at least your cousin the English teacher).
+It also includes light line editing insofar as the language affects the experience of the story.
+Although a modest effort will be made to catch glaring errors in spelling and grammar, Story Taming is not proofreading, and I strongly encourage my clients to hire a specialist in that field (or at least your cousin the English teacher).

 How It Works